Can we deliver in your area?

 Are all Wright's bread and cake mixes suitable for vegetarians and/or vegans?

-All our mixes are suitable for vegetarians except Parmesan & Sundried Tomato (Parmesan is not generally chosen by vegetarians).
-Cheese & Onion – contains whey powder & cheese powder.
-Ginger, Madeira, Carrot, Chocolate Fudge & Toffee – all our cake mixes contain skimmed milk powder and whole dried egg.
+All our mixes are suitable for vegetarians.
+Please note that Cheddar Cheese & Sundried Tomato and Cheese & Onion – contain whey powder & cheese powder.
+Ginger, Madeira, Carrot, Chocolate Fudge, Orange & Toffee – all our cake mixes contain skimmed milk powder and whole dried egg.

 How can we ensure that we receive the Wright's monthly newsletter?